NASEEFMK/Linux/README.md

 ## Task

 Create sample branches from a top branch [ a coordinator branch ] under gitlabs and do mergerequests against this branch and assign this requests to your colleagues.

 Make sample programmes under each branches. ref available under training/docs/SW3_Gitlabs/directory.
-Review merge requests, raise issues based on this after merge all requests to the coordinator branch. raise the merge request of this coordinator branch against the master branch and assign to me which contains all your internally reviewed codes and documentations.
+Review merge requests, raise issues based on this after merge all requests to the coordinator branch.

+Raise the merge request of this coordinator branch against the master branch and assign to me which contains all your internally reviewed codes and documentations.

 ### Attached code